VinhKietLa/Vinhs-README-Generator/README.md

 ## Questions

 Github Username: undefined.
-A direct link to my Github profile is available here [link](https://github.com/undefined) My email is kietla@live.o.uk, feel free to drop me an email with any questions you have :)
+A direct link to my Github profile is available here [link](https://github.com/undefined) My email is e@live.com, feel free to drop me an email with any questions you have :)